dx-dtran/MyGPT/explanation.md

 The token embeddings are a lookup table where each token is mapped to a vector representation.
 The position embeddings also have a lookup table, where each position in the input sequence is mapped to a vector representation.
 The blocks are a sequence of multi-head self-attention layers.
-The final layer normalization (ln_f) and linear layer (lm_head) are applied to the output of the blocks to generate logits for each token in the input sequence.
+The final layer normalization (self.layer_norm) and linear layer (self.linear) are applied to the output of the blocks to generate logits for each token in the input sequence.
 If a target sequence is provided, the loss is calculated using cross-entropy between the logits and the target sequence.
 The generate function takes an input sequence and generates a new sequence by sampling from the model's distribution over the vocabulary.
 The function repeatedly adds new tokens to the input sequence, gets the logits, applies softmax to get probabilities, samples from the probabilities, and appends the new tokens to the input sequence.

 The "forward" method of the Transformer class is used to generate the logits for a given input sequence, as well as to calculate the loss if a target sequence is provided.
 Here's a step-by-step explanation of what the method does:

-Unpack the input tensors: The method takes two arguments, "idx" and "targets". "idx" is a tensor with shape (B, T), where B is the batch size and T is the length of the sequence. "targets" is an optional argument with the same shape, representing the target sequence for a supervised learning scenario.
+Unpack the input tensors: The method takes two arguments, "idx" and "targets". "idx" is a tensor with shape (d_batch, d_time), where d_batch is the batch size and d_time is the length of the sequence. "targets" is an optional argument with the same shape, representing the target sequence for a supervised learning scenario.
 Token and position embeddings: The method first uses the token_embedding_table to obtain token embeddings for the input sequence.
-The resulting tensor has shape (B, T, C), where C is the dimension of the embedding space.
+The resulting tensor has shape (d_batch, d_time, d_embed), where d_embed is the dimension of the embedding space.
 Next, the method uses the position_embedding_table to obtain position embeddings for the input sequence.
-The resulting tensor has shape (T, C).
-Finally, the method adds the token and position embeddings to get the final representation of the input sequence with shape (B, T, C).
+The resulting tensor has shape (d_time, d_embed).
+Finally, the method adds the token and position embeddings to get the final representation of the input sequence with shape (d_batch, d_time, d_embed).
 Pass through blocks: The final representation is then passed through the blocks, which are a sequence of multi-head self-attention layers.
-The output of the blocks is a tensor with shape (B, T, C).
+The output of the blocks is a tensor with shape (d_batch, d_time, d_embed).
-Final layer normalization and linear layer: The method then applies a final layer normalization (ln_f) to the output of the blocks to get a normalized representation.
-The final representation is then passed through the lm_head linear layer to generate logits for each token in the input sequence.
-The resulting tensor has shape (B, T, vocab_size).
+Final layer normalization and linear layer: The method then applies a final layer normalization (self.layer_norm) to the output of the blocks to get a normalized representation.
+The final representation is then passed through the self.linear linear layer to generate logits for each token in the input sequence.
+The resulting tensor has shape (d_batch, d_time, vocab_size).
 Loss calculation: If a target sequence is provided, the method calculates the loss using cross-entropy between the logits and the target sequence.
-The logits are reshaped to (B * T, C) and the targets are reshaped to (B * T).
+The logits are reshaped to (d_batch * d_time, d_embed) and the targets are reshaped to (d_batch * d_time).
 The loss is a scalar tensor.
 Return logits and loss: Finally, the method returns both the logits and the loss (if provided).

 This is the code for a generate method for a language model.